-Outstanding balances owing to related parties as at,

-February 28, 2017 February 29, 2016

-\$ \$ Management fees due to directors/officers 700 138,621 Expenses reimbursement due to a company owned by a director 1,565 - Non-interest bearing, unsecured, demand loans from shareholders - 13,000 Amounts payable to Companies with common ownership or directors - 44,458 2,265 196,079
+Outstanding balances owing to related parties as at, February 28, 2018 \$ February 28, 2017 \$ Management fees due to directors/officers - 700 Amounts payable to a company controlled by a director 18 502 - Expenses reimbursement - 1 565 18 502 2 265

 In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company.
-This amount includes amounts paid to the CEO and former and current CFO of the Company.
+These amounts include amounts paid to the CEO and CFO of the Company.